Founded in 1649.

 Vision to Reality

-J Malden Center enhances the journey and the destination.
-By connecting downtown Malden’s residents, workforce, shoppers, and diners directly to the MBTA station, we’re creating an even more walk-friendly neighborhood with immediate access to public transportation.
+It's all about connection.
+J Malden Center enhances both the journey and the destination.
+The development of this mixed-use project has opened up Pleasant Street, allowing downtown Malden’s residents, workforce, shoppers, and diners a new direct connection to the MBTA station and an even more walk-friendly neighborhood with immediate access to public transportation.